 We had such a great time hanging out with Améliane and Iloa whom we met in Guadalupe.
 We were delighted to find out that they were headed to San Gil which happens to be our next destination as well.

 San Gil is a town known for adventure sports.
 It was a nice place to walk around although some of the streets can be very steep.
-It it is primarily a place where you can setup headquarters for day trips to the surrounding area.
+It is primarily a place where you can set up headquarters for day trips to the surrounding area.

 The town is small enough to just wander around, but there are maps in many of the attractions that can guide you to where to go next.
 There is a paper factory, a couple of churches, and some historical attractions.

-On the northwestern outskirts of town there is an overlook of the entire valley where the Rio Suarez cuts through.
-We stood there in awe for a while before proceeding down the Camino Real, a historical trail that leads to a tiny little town of Guane.
+On the northwestern outskirts of town, there is an overlook of the entire valley where the Rio Suarez cuts through.
+We stood there enjoying the view for a while before walking down the Camino Real, a historical trail that leads to the tiny little town of Guane.

 We stopped in the large stone cathedral facing central park since the interior was cooler and we could sit a bit.

 Back in San Gil in the evening, we went to dinner with Ameliane and Iloa.
 There are many good restaurants along Calle 12 north of the central park.
 We discussed our plans for the following day.
 While we thought that the Chicamocha National Park was just too Disneyfied we did want to see the canyon itself.
 We all agreed that running off a canyon cliff was a much better option.
 We were going paragliding.